Moki00/skill-assessments/it-operations/it-operations-quiz.md

 ## Q2.
 Can you connect a DisplayPort monitor to a USB-C port on your computer?

-- [ ] Yes.
-The DisplayPort cable plugs directly into the USB connector.
+- [ ] ~~Yes.
+The DisplayPort cable plugs directly into the USB connector.~~
-- [x] Yes.
+- [xo] Yes.
 An adapter or dongle may be required.
-- [ ] No. While you can rig a connection, video quality will be poor.
+- [ ] ~~No. While you can rig a connection, video quality will be poor.~~
-- [ ] No. The two standards are incompatible.
+- [ ] ~~No. The two standards are incompatible.~~

 ## Q3.
 What is the I/O panel?

 - [ ] the location where expansion cards can connect to peripherals
-- [x] a cluster of ports and connectors found on the back of the computer case
+- [xo] a cluster of ports and connectors found on the back of the computer case
 - [ ] the switches that turn on, sleep, and turn off the computer
 - [ ] the portion of the motherboard where non-power cables connect

 ## Q4.
-The computer consistently boots into Safe Mode.
+The computer **consistently** boots into Safe Mode.
 How would you address this issue?

-- [ ] Edit the Registry key that controls the boot sequence.
+- [ ] Edit the Registry key that controls the boot sequence
-- [ ] Hold the Shift key as Windows boots.
+- [ ] Hold the Shift key as Windows boots
-- [ ] Check the MSCONFIG utility to ensure that Normal boot is selected.
+- [ ] Check the MSCONFIG utility to ensure that Normal boot is selected
-- [x] Fix the issue in Safe Mode that is causing the system to restart in this mode.
+- [xo] Fix the issue in Safe Mode that is causing the system to restart in this mode

 ## Q5.
 Which choice is not a typical adjustment found on a monitor?

-- [x] resolution
+- [xo] resolution
 - [ ] color temperature
 - [ ] contrast
 - [ ] brightness

 ## Q6.
 Assuming that the gateway, modem, and switch are separate units, in what order should a small office or home office LAN be restarted?

-- [x] A
+- [xo] A

 1. Modem
 2. Gateway